abumq/residue/docs/CONFIGURATION.md

 | 2 | `vNOTICE` |
 | 1 | `vINFO` |

+##### Configuration Errors
+***

+You're not allowed to use following configurations in your configuration file as residue handles these configurations differently and ignore your configurations.
+Residue will not start until these configuration lines are removed.
+This is so that user does not expect anything from these configuration items.

+ * `Max_Log_File_Size`
+ * `To_Standard_Output`
+ * `LogFlushThreshold`

 #### `known_loggers`::`access_codes`
 [Array] Object that is defined as `{"code" : "<string of any length>", "token_age" : <integer>}`.